Cozy Peach Kitchen

 Labeled hummus ingredients.

 • Chickpeas, AKA garbanzo beans.
-I use home-cooked chickpeas made in my Instant Pot, but canned chickpeas also work.
+I like to use Instant Pot chickpeas from dry chickpeas, but canned chickpeas also work.

 • Tahini is just ground sesame seeds.
 You can usually find it in the peanut butter aisle or the International aisle.
 Make sure to stir it well before using.